22nd AS teams up with 821st CRG to quicken loadmaster qualification training

 |0

-This work, 22nd AS teams up with 821st CRG to quicken loadmaster qualification training [Image 5 of 5], by MSgt Liliana Moreno, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 22nd AS teams up with 821st CRG to quicken loadmaster qualification training, by MSgt David W. Carbajal, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT